Deploying Cloud Foundry on AWS with BOSH AWS Bootstrap

 us-east-1region of AWS.

-To deploy MicroBOSH, review this guide.
+To deploy MicroBOSH to a different region, see this guide.

 Choose an availability zone that is listed as “operating normally” in the Health Status section of the the AWS Console for your region.